Parent page: Working with Components

 - The latest revisions of all Items in the selected folder (and its descendent structure).

 Alternatively, choose the Add manually entry to access the Add new items dialog.
-This dialog allows you to paste an external list of items that you require (one item per line), and which can then be searched for within the source server, using a chosen search criteria (GUID, Item ID, Name, or MPN).
+This dialog allows you to paste an external list of items that you require (one item per line), and which can then be searched for within the source Workspace, using a chosen search criteria (GUID, Item ID, Name, or MPN).

-With the source Item Revisions chosen, the Content Cart now has to be 'prepared for delivery' to the target server.
+With the source Item Revisions chosen, the Content Cart now has to be 'prepared for delivery' to the target Workspace.
 To do this, click the button.
-This prepares the target server for acquisition - checking the status of the chosen Item Revisions involved (in case they have been acquired previously), the parent-child links, and proposing the action to be taken.
+This prepares the target Workspace for acquisition – checking the status of the chosen Item Revisions involved (in case they have been acquired previously), the parent-child links, and proposing the action to be taken.
 The results of this preparation phase are presented back in the main acquisition grid.

-For each Item Revision involved in the acquisition, the Source region of the grid expands to present all applicable child Item Revisions and, optionally, the folder in which they reside within the source server.
+For each Item Revision involved in the acquisition, the Source region of the grid expands to present all applicable child Item Revisions and, optionally, the folder in which they reside within the source Workspace.
 For each Item Revision (parent and child alike) the following information can be presented in the Target region of the grid:

 - Life Cycle – the lifecycle definition defined for the parent Item.